Technical Indicators

 To be quite honest, trading a moving average crossover is easy as it gets.
 One of the most popular crosses is 50 and 200 moving average crossover, called the golden cross or the death cross.

-A golden cross happens when 50 moving average crosses 200 moving average and is below the 200 moving average.
-Death cross happens when 200 moving average crosses 50 moving average and is above the 50 moving average.
+- A golden cross happens when 50 moving average crosses 200 moving average upwards and continues above the 200 moving average.

 Volume Weighted Average Price (VWAP)